Millennium Dome Show: The Story of OVO

 The Story of OVO was released in the CD-shaped comic book which was part of the CD edition of the studio album OVO with the title "OVO The Millennium Show".

 The Romeo and Juliet-like story in the show, serving as an allegory for humanity's unity between nature and technology, revolved around a feud between the "earth-people" and the "sky-people".
 A young boy from the sky and a young girl from the earth fell in love, but the feud between their people made it difficult for them to meet.
 Eventually the earth-people suffered a crushing defeat, which ultimately led them to reconcile and unite with the sky-people.
 At the end of the show, the lovers flew together into a better future, symbolizing the beginning of the new millennium.

+Other performances

+Tamsier Joof choreographed the segment titled: Our Town Story for East London (London Borough of Hackney) with Ujamaa Arts, supported by McDonald's.